Mount Cho Oyu 8201 meters is the sixth highest mountain in the world situated 20 km west of Mount Everest at the border between Nepal and China.

 Not really satisfied with this itinerary ?
 Make your own Customize It

-We will be staying at 2/3 star hotel in Kathmandu, and in tea-houses during the trek.
-All rooms are on twin-shared basis.
-Single bedroom will be arranged on request and will cost additional.
+We will be staying at 2/3 star hotel in Kathmandu, all rooms are on twin-shared basis.
+Single room will be arranged on request and will cost additional.
 Utmost Adventure will arrange rooms with attached washrooms in Tibet; however, guesthouse at some places only has shared washing and toilet facilities.
-Also note that single rooms are readily available in Kathmandu and in Tibet regions during the driving tour but while we are climbing there will be sharing tent will be available
+While we are climbing there will be sharing tent but single tent will be available on request.

-All meals will be provided during climbing (On demand, we can arrange only breakfast during the driving tour and trekkers can order lunch and dinner individually from the tea-house menu).
+All meals will be provided during climbing (On demand, we can arrange only breakfast during the driving tour and climbers can order lunch and dinner individually from the hotel menu).
 In Kathmandu, breakfast will be available.
 There will also be welcome and farewell dinners taking place for guests.
-While on trek, we have breakfast and dinner in the tea-houses/lodges where we spend the night and lunch on our way to next destination.
-Authentic Nepalese, Tibetan, continental meals and Indian cuisine are common choices in the menu in Nepal and while climbing but there will be limited choice during driving tour in Tibet..
+While on tour, we have breakfast and dinner in the hotel / guest houses where we spend the night and lunch on our way to next destination.
+Authentic Nepalese, Tibetan, continental meals and Indian cuisine are common choices in the menu in Nepal and while climbing.
+But there will be limited choice during driving tour in Tibet.

 Physical Condition & Experience Requirements

-Mount Cho Oyu Expedition is a strenuous expedition.
-Climbers who can trek up to 7/8 hours a day on an uphill / downhill trail and vertical climbing in high altitude trail will find this expedition extremely fulfilling.
-It is best that we prepare ourselves for the Everest North Ridge Expedition by climbing, jogging and exercising regularly at least a few months prior to the start of the expedition.
-Climbing the Mt.
-Everest could be done by those who have experience in climbing/trekking in a high altitude environment.
-Past climbing, hiking experience would be an asset because technical skill (use of zoomer in rope, ice axe, crampon, etc) is required for this trip.
-Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Utmost Adventure before booking the trek.
+Mount Cho-Oyu Expedition is a strenuous expedition.
+Climbers who can walk / climb up to 7/8 hours a day on an uphill / downhill trail and vertical climbing in high altitude trail will find this expedition extremely fulfilling.
+It is best that we prepare ourselves for the Cho-Oyu Expedition by climbing, jogging and exercising regularly at least a few months prior to the start of the expedition.
+Climbing the Mount Cho-Oyu could be done by those who have experience in climbing/trekking in a high altitude environment.
+Past climbing, hiking experience would be an asset because technical skill (use of Jhumar in rope, ice axe, crampon, etc) is required for this trip.
+Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Utmost Adventure before booking the expedition.

 Best Time to Travel